brentosaurus/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 #### 5.14: Blog list tests, step1

 <!-- Tee testi, joka varmistaa että myös url ja likejen määrä näytetään kun blogin kaikki tiedot näyttävää nappia on painettu. -->
-Make a test, which checks that blog's url and number of likes are shown when the button controlling the shown details has been clicked.
+Make a test which checks that blog's url and number of likes are shown when the button controlling the shown details has been clicked.

 #### 5.15: Blog list tests, step2